A Redress Programme for survivors of sexual abuse or serious physical abuse

 In developing the proposed Dilworth Redress Programme Terms, the Board completed a comprehensive review of approaches to redress by governments and institutions internationally and consulted with legal and psychological experts in New Zealand as well as experts abroad who have experience in redress schemes.

 Dilworth sought feedback on the proposed Dilworth Redress Programme Terms from former students who have been abused and their legal representatives, others affected by abuse and the wider Dilworth community.
-This feedback was used to inform the design and development of the Dilworth Redress Programme Terms, which have been finalised by the Redress Panel and will guide their work.
+This feedback was used to inform the design and development of the Dilworth Redress Programme Terms, which were finalised by the Redress Panel and have guided their work.